ollixx/node-red-contrib-components/README.md

 * multiple output ports.
 When using more than one ```component_return``` node, the caller node automatically exposes each of them as a separate output port.
 This can be statically analysed by parsing the ```component_in``` node's wires.
 * support more parameter types ( Buffer, ... )
 * support json schema.
 Could be used as a new parameter type or for validation.
+* have an optional second ouput port on the caller node, that is used on validation errors (e.g. required param missing).

 ## todos
 * write tests